SEKOIA-IO/documentation/docs/getting_started/account_security.md

 7. Enter your `6-digit code`
 8. Generate and save your backup codes

-### How to require two-factor authentication for users in your community?
+### How to enforce two-factor authentication for users in your community?
 As an administrator of a community, you can secure access to your community by requiring users to activate their second factor to access the SEKOIA.IO platform.

 To access this feature, you must have the following permission: `COMMUNITY_WRITE_ROLE` and 2FA enable on your account.